reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 ### KMS storage

 We said several times, that a key is stored in KMS.
 But what does it mean to store the key in KMS?
 KMS uses a Cloud HSM service for generating and storing CMKs.
-HSM is a special hardware device for cryptographic operation and storing sensitive material.
+HSM is special hardware for cryptographic operation and storing sensitive material.
-**This device is very secure.** The CMKs, that are persisted in this device can not be exported from it.
+**This hardware is very secure.** The CMKs, that are persisted in this can not be exported from it.

-**But KMS uses one device for many customers.
-So the KMS is a multi-tenant service.** The keys, that are persisted in a device can belong to different tenants.
+**But KMS uses the same hardware for many customers.
+So the KMS is a multi-tenant service.** KSM is a shared hardware tenancy.
+The keys, that are persisted in an HSM can belong to different tenants.
 It can be enough for many use cases.
 But some customers or applications can have higher security requirements.
+For instance, we have to ensure our keys are isolated on their own hardware module because of compliance.
 Multi-tenancy can be not secure enough for such kinds of applications.
 In this case, we can use a separate HSM, only for us.
 ## Cloud HSM

 HSM means Hardware Security Module.
-It is a device, that is designed for cryptographic operations and key storage.
+It is hardware, that is designed for cryptographic operations and key storage.
 AWS Cloud HSM is a service, that provides hardware to an AWS customer.
-If we require a Cloud HSM, we get a device located in AWS data center.
-Keys, that are created in this HSM are not shared with other AWS customers.
-They are located on dedicated hardware.
+If we require a Cloud HSM, we get dedicated hardware located in AWS data center.
+Keys, that are created in this HSM are not persisted on storage, which is shared with other AWS customers.

+### Benefits of CloudHSM

 **Cloud HSM allows having a secure single-tenant key storage**

-Every HSM device is isolated inside the customer VPC.
+Every HSM is isolated inside the customer VPC.
 If we want to create an HSM, we need to create an AWS CloudHSM cluster first.
-We can get up to 28 devices in the cluster.
-AWS takes care of the load balancing and synchronizing the keys between devices.
-Working with a Cloud HSM means working with the CloudHSM cluster, even if we have only one device in the cluster.
-If we choose the CLoudHSM service for key management, it means it is very important for us how secure the keys stored.
-It is recommended to have at least two HSMs in a cluster to avoid losing keys in case of device problems.
+We can get up to 28 HSMs in the cluster.
+AWS takes care of the load balancing and synchronizing the keys between HSM.
+Working with a Cloud HSM means working with the CloudHSM cluster, even if we have only one HSM in the cluster.
+If we choose the CLoudHSM service for key management, it means it is very important for us how secure the keys stored. **It is recommended to have at least two HSMs in a cluster to avoid losing keys in case of hardware problems.**

-Since we get a device from AWS, it is important to understand what an AWS customer can do on the HSM and what does Amazon.
+### Working With CloudHSM

-In a CloudHSM cluster, the AWS customer has full control over the key management.
-Amazon has nothing to do with the keys.
+**In a CloudHSM cluster, the AWS customer has full control over the key management.** Amazon has nothing to do with the keys.
 But Amazon manages and monitors the HSM.
-AWS takes care of backups, updates, synchronization, etc. The AWS customer has more functionality for key management than in KMS.
+AWS takes care of backups, firmware updates, synchronization, etc. The AWS customer has more functionality for key management than in KMS.
 The customer can generate a symmetric and asymmetric key of different lengths, perform encryption with many algorithms, import and export keys, make key non-exportable, and so on.

-If we want to encrypt data on storage it seems to be a very good solution for key management, especially if we have very high-security requirements for our encryption.
-But CloudHSM doesn't have such good integration with other AWS services as KMS.
-Since AWS has no access to the keys at all, it is harder to use this key for encryption of S3 Objects, EFS volume, or EBS immediately.
+If we want to encrypt data on storage it seems to be a very good solution for key management, especially if we have very high-security requirements for our encryption. **But CloudHSM doesn't have such good integration with other AWS services as KMS.** Since AWS has no access to the keys at all, it is harder to use this key for encryption of S3 Objects, EFS volume, or EBS immediately.

 AWS provides several tools to manage the keys on an HSM cluster.
 We can use Command Line Tools